+Factors:

+- communication

+- environment

+- power imbalance

+- excessive demands

+- boredom

+- inconsistent approaches

+- lack of boundaries or goals

+- emotional expression

+- sensory needs

+- physical health

+- mental health

-Factors: communication environment power imbalance excessive demands boredom · inconsistent approaches lack of boundaries or goals emotional expression sensory needs physical health mental health • an individual's past experiences age and gender.
-Others may include: the individual colleagues families or carers other professionals members of the public · advocates.
-Antecedent, behaviour and consequences: Antecedent is what happens before the behaviour.
-Behaviour is the actions that are perceived as challenging behaviour or unwanted. • Consequences are what happened as a result of the behaviour.
-Additional unit assessment requirements This unit must be assessed in line with Skills for Care provided with the unit. and Development's QCF Assessment Principles.
+- an individual's past experiences

+- age and gender.

+Others may include: the individual colleagues families or carers other professionals members of the public advocates.
+Antecedent, behaviour and consequences: • Antecedent is what happens before the behaviour. • Behaviour is the actions that are perceived as challenging behaviour or unwanted. • Consequences are what happened as a result of the behaviour.
+Additional unit assessment This unit must be assessed in line with Skills requirements provided with the unit. for Care and Development Assessment Principles.
 Learning outcomes 3, 4, 5 and 6 must be assessed in real work environment.